Daniel-KM/Omeka-S-module-ImageServer/README.md

 tiff) and that cannot be processed dynamically quickly (for example with vips), it is recommended to pre-tile them to load and zoom them instantly.
 It can be done for any size of images.
-It may be recommended to manage at least the big images (more than 10 to 50 MB, according to your server and your public.
+It may be recommended to manage at least the big images (more than 10 to 50 MB, according to your server and your public).

 Tiles can be created in four formats: